Dr. Alderman, your Biological Dentist in Lincoln, NE on Amalgam Fillings: Should Amalgam (Silver) Fillings be replaced?

 - Smooth and bonded margins – Less plaque accumulation helping offset the chances for recurrent decay.

-- Conservative – Less tooth structure is removed to make space for the new filling.
+- Conservative – The removal of less tooth structure to make space for the new filling.

 - Easily repaired – Any chips can easily be corrected with surface roughening and addition of composite material.